DotEukali/MetricsClient/README.md

   "MetricsOptions": {
-    "ApiKey": "{{your New Relic metrics api key}}", "ApiUrl": "{{this is optional, the current url is hard-coded}}", "Attributes": {
+    "ApiKey": "{{your New Relic metrics api key}}", "ApiUrl": "{{this is optional, the current url is hard-coded}}", "Async": true|false, //(if excluded, this defaults to true, which is the existing default behaviour) "Attributes": {
       "host.name": "my.host",
       "app.name": "myapp",